The Lotus Pond

-The Lotus Pond is a 2011 Indian film based on boarding school life and an adventure drama film written, and directed by P.G.
+The Lotus Pond is a 2011 Indian English-language children's film based on boarding school life and an adventure drama film written, and directed by P.G.
 Vinda.
 It was selected for the Competition Section of the 17th International Children's Film Festival.
 Andhra Pradesh government has exempted the film from entertainment tax.
+The film was dubbed in Telugu with the same name.

+Plot

+Two school boys learn of a lotus pond in the Himalayas.
+After journeying through multiple villages, did they find it?